 12 Nov Fostering a Feeling of Belonging in Business

 A friend of ours studied abroad and ended up in the wrong opening lecture.
 It was 3 hours long and on a topic of little interest to her.
 But she ended up joining the class for the entire semester.
 Why?
 Because she was finding it hard to meet people and she made a friend in that class.
 So she stayed.
 Just like work, it’s more than the job spec that keeps your people there.
 Sure, there are factors like pay, location and benefits at play for your people.
-However, one huge aspect of them staying with your company is feeling like they belong.
+However, one huge aspect of them staying with your company relates to fostering a feeling of belonging.

 If this all sounds odd to you, think of it in terms of your own life.
 Are you involved in a team or community outside of your work?
 Maybe you joined a club when you moved somewhere new, played with a sports team for years or are part of an online group.
 Have you ever wondered about what has made you stay in it?
 Or what made you leave one that wasn’t for you?
 Chances are, you stayed because you felt accepted or left because you felt rejected.

-How do you go about creating this in your company?
+How do you go about fostering a feeling of belonging in your company?
 Belonging, no more than culture, can seem like a challenge when we deal in the currency of tangible goals.
 It might not be as clear cut as ‘Increase X by Y’, but there are small, consistent efforts you can make to nurture a sense of belonging in business.
 We’ve identified three key pillars in which all of these operate within and have some ideas on how you can put them in place.